 More and more dental insurance companies are adjusting their policies to provide coverage for dental implants.
 You’ll have to check the specifics of your plan to find out whether it will help you afford your new smile.
 Even if it does not cover the implants themselves, it may cover preliminary work or your final restoration.
 In addition to your insurance, you may be able to take advantage of low- or no-interest financing to break up the cost of your treatment into affordable monthly payments.
 Our team will help you explore your all your options for paying for your new smile.

 Are dental implants safe?

 In years of many studies, dental implants have been proven safe and effective time and time again.
 The same titanium material that is used in dental implants is also used in replacement procedures elsewhere in the body, such as the hip or knee, confirming their compatibility with human bone.
 The surgically placed post stimulates natural bone growth in the jaw, just like a natural tooth, keeping the bone strong and healthy longer than any other kind of tooth restoration.

 Am I a good candidate for dental implants?

 In order to be considered for dental implants, you need to be in good oral health.
 Existing infections in your gums or bone can lead to implant failure.
-The best way to know whether you qualify for dental implants is to have a consultation with Dr. Howard, who will be able to review your specific case and provide expert advice for treatment.
+The best way to know whether you qualify for dental implants is to have a consultation with at Leading Edge Dentistry.
+We will be able to review your specific case and provide expert advice for treatment.

 Could dental implants be the most affordable option in the long term?